RedHatNordicsSA/learnlinux/lab-1/README.md

 #### sssd
 SSSD provides a set of daemons to manage access to remote directories and authentication mechanisms.
-With the help of SSSD you can integrate your Linux system to Active Directory for example.
+Use ```sssd``` to integrate to any central identity and authentication system, such as Active Directory, ldap or radius, etc.

 💥 Review the status of sssd
 ```